 If you want your small space to instead feel larger than it is, you can use a lighter color for the ceiling and walls.

 Bathrooms are a good place to use the same color on the ceiling and walls, making the room feel larger, more modern, and simplified.

-In a larger room, having the same color walls and ceilings gives the space a seamless look.
+In larger master-sized rooms or living rooms, having the same color walls and ceilings gives the space a seamless look.

 It will pull together all of the aspects of your space while calling attention to your decor and furniture.
-This is true both for light or dark paint colors.
+This is true both for light and dark paint colors.

 3- Ceilings that are angled or vaulted